Hyperparameter selection for Discrete Mumford-Shah: Introduction

 The benefit of performing jointly several steps has been illustrated in the context of texture segmentation~\cite{Pascal_B_2021_j-acha}, providing a comparison between a two-step procedure (extract relevant local texture features followed by segmentation) against an original single-step procedure intertwining the estimation of relevant features and the segmentation procedure.
 Both strategies lead to strongly convex optimization schemes and fair comparisons can be provided by having recourse to an automatic hyperparameters selection procedure relying on Stein Unbiased Risk Estimator \cite{Stein_C_1981_j-annals-statistics_estimation_mmnd}.

-Following this line, recent contributions in the image processing literature have been dedicated to joint image denoising/restoration and contour detection \cite{Storath_M_2014_ieee-tsp_jssrupf, zach_discretized_2017, Kiefer_L_2020_ipol}.
-However, the automatic tuning of hyperparameters in this context has not been dealt with yet and this is the object of the present contribution.
+Along this line, recent contributions in the image processing literature were dedicated to joint image denoising/restoration and contour detection \cite{Storath_M_2014_ieee-tsp_jssrupf, zach_discretized_2017, Kiefer_L_2020_ipol} via biconvex proximal optimization schemes.
+However, the automatic tuning of hyperparameters in this context has not been dealt with yet: this is the object of the present contribution.

-\textbf{Contour detection in image processing} -- This work focuses on performing \textit{jointly} piecewise smooth denoising and contour detection on images.
-In many classical approaches, image reconstruction is embedded into a variational formalism~\cite{golub1999tikhonov,tikhonov2013numerical}, which amounts to find a minimizer of a functional consisting of the sum of a data fidelity term and a prior penalization, i.e.,